Are you interested in finding a pearling job in Australia?

 Depending on the farm/company you work for, you may stay on land each night and be driven, by boat, to your pearl cleaning boat each morning.
 It is also normal to stay out at the pearl farm for extended periods of time (something like 2 weeks there, 1 week back on land), staying either on a larger boat or on a nearby island.
 Either way expect early starts (somewhere between 4 - 6 am) and long days (8 - 11 hours).

-Still not sure what it's all about, or if it's for you?
-Keep reading, here is an extract from one of our staff who worked on a pearl farm for 4 months - see, we really do know what we are talking about!
+Still not sure what it is all about, or if it is for you?
+Keep reading, here is a summary of my time working a pearl farm for 4 months - see, I really do know what I am talking about!

 I worked for Paspaley Pearls for four months while I was living in Darwin.
 Getting the job wasn't too hard once I knew where to go and who to contact (I got the details from an English backpacker buddy of mine).
 I had to attend an interview at the head office, fill out some paper work, and pass a police check.